Apple iPhone 13 Pro Max vs iPhone 13 Pro

 We may earn a commission if you make a purchase from the links on this page.

-Not only did they get the good stuff, i.e. the 120Hz refresh rate ProMotion displays, but also the cameras turn out different, and unlike anything you've seen on an iPhone so far.
-Or any phone, for that matter, given the giant 1.9 micron pixels.
+Not only did they get the good stuff, i.e. the 120Hz refresh rate ProMotion displays, but also the cameras turn out different.
+Larger sensors for the main camera and a brand new ultra-wide camera with a cool new macro function, plus a longer 3X range zoom lens make for the most capable camera setup on an iPhone so far.

-We kid, but let's do a proper Apple iPhone 13 Pro Max vs iPhone 13 Pro comparison to help you decide between the two when that purchasing itch needs to be scratched come the September 17 preorder and September 24 release dates.
+We kid, but let's do a proper Apple iPhone 13 Pro Max vs iPhone 13 Pro comparison to help you decide between the two.

 Main iPhone 13 Pro Max vs iPhone 13 Pro specs differences

 - 6 hours longer iPhone 13 Pro Max battery life for video playback

 - 5 hours longer iPhone 13 Pro Max battery life for audio playback

 - 5 minutes longer 13 Pro Max charge time to 50%